 Connect with local pest control professionals near you.

-According to the Centers for Disease Controlif you remove a tick within 24 hours you have a very low risk of getting any diseases from a tick.
+According to the Centers for Disease Controlif you remove a tick within 24 hours, you have a very low risk of getting a tick-borne disease.

-So even if you find a tick that has latched on, that does not mean you are at risk of catching a tick-borne disease!
-If you know that the tick has been there for less than 24 hours, you can simply remove the tick and you will be fine.
+So, even if you find a tick that has latched on, that doesn’t mean you’re at risk of infection.
+If you know that the tick has been there for less than 24 hours, you can simply remove the tick, and you’ll be fine.

 1. Start by Checking Your Clothes

-Ticks typically start on your clothes or shoes, then make their way to your skin.
-If you walked through a tick-infested area, the ticks will take several hours to make their way through your clothes and to your skin.
+Ticks typically start on your clothes or shoes and then make their way to your skin.
+If you walk through a tick-infested area, ticks can take several hours to make their way through your clothes and to your skin.

-A common practice is checking your pants and socks anytime you walk through grass or shrubbery that is taller than your ankles.
-Ticks like to hang off of vegetation and grab you as you walk by.
+A common practice is checking your pant legs and socks anytime you walk through grass or shrubbery that is taller than your ankles.
+Ticks like to hang off vegetation and grab you as you walk by.

-Ticks typically prefer dark, warm places on your body.
-Most commonly, ticks choose to bite around the base of your skull, in your arm-pits and other joints, or in your pubic region.
+Ticks typically prefer parts of your body with high heat and low light.
+Most commonly, ticks choose to bite around your hairline and in your hair, in your belly button, arm-pits, and other joints, around your waist, or in your pubic region.

 3. Get a Tick Buddy